husaltam/So_long_2D_Game/README.md

 - **Sprite Animation**: Animated sprites for characters or collectibles.
 - **On-Screen Movement Counter**: Displays the move count directly on the game window.

-## Submission

-Submit the project to the assigned Git repository.
-Ensure all mandatory files (`Makefile`, `.h`, `.c`, maps, textures) are included.
-⚠️ The bonus part will only be evaluated **if the mandatory part is fully functional and error-free**.